SANDWICH: Towards an Offline, Differentiable, Fully-Trainable Wireless Neural Ray-Tracing Surrogate: Experiments

-\xhdr{Ablation Against Decision Transformer Families} To prove the effectiveness of introduced novel building blocks, we conduct an ablation study against vanilla DT (train against $\textsc{L}_{ray}$) and DT with $\textsc{L}_{t}$.
-We train with the same hyper-parameter and test against all three test sets, and compare the best baseline from \cite{orekondy2023winert} as a reference in Fig.~\ref{fig:ablation}.
-Both the $\mathbf{Fib}(r_k)$ and $\textsc{L}_{type}$ contributes to SANDWICH's superior performance over vanilla DT and baselines.
-Also, due to bias propagation in generation task~\cite{ladhak2023pre}, applying $\textsc{L}_{type}$ and $\mathbf{Fib}(r_k)$ can restrain such degradation when path length increases.
+To prove the effectiveness of introduced novel building blocks, we conduct an ablation study against vanilla DT (train against $\textsc{L}_{\text{ray}}$) and DT with $\textsc{L}_{t}$.
+We train with the same hyper-parameter, test against all three test sets, and compare the best baseline from \cite{orekondy2023winert} as a reference in Fig.~\ref{fig:ablation}.
+Both the $\mathbf{Fib}(r_k)$ and $\textsc{L}_{\text[type]}$ contributes to SANDWICH's superior performance over vanilla DT and baselines.
+Also, due to bias propagation in generation task~\cite{ladhak2023pre}, applying $\textsc{L}_{\text[type]}$ and $\mathbf{Fib}(r_k)$ can restrain such degradation when path length increases.